Aliases for IFNL1 Gene

 GeneCards Summary for IFNL1 Gene

 IFNL1 (Interferon, Lambda 1) is a Protein Coding gene.
-Among its related pathways are NOD-like Receptor Signaling Pathways and PEDF Induced Signaling.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and interleukin-28 receptor binding.
 An important paralog of this gene is IFNL2.

 UniProtKB/Swiss-Prot for IFNL1 Gene

 Cytokine with antiviral, antitumour and immunomodulatory activities.
 Plays a critical role in the antiviral host defense, predominantly in the epithelial tissues.
 Acts as a ligand for the heterodimeric class II cytokine receptor composed of IL10RB and IFNLR1, and receptor engagement leads to the activation of the JAK/STAT signaling pathway resulting in the expression of IFN-stimulated genes (ISG), which mediate the antiviral state.
 Has a restricted receptor distribution and therefore restricted targets: is primarily active in epithelial cells and this cell type-selective action is because of the epithelial cell-specific expression of its receptor IFNLR1.
 Exerts an immunomodulatory effect by up-regulating MHC class I antigen expression.